 On your way from Stone Town toward the northern part of the island you will pass a small village called Bububu.
-It got its name from the sound of the steam locomotion: bububu – bububu – bububu.
+It got its name from the sound of the steam train: bububu – bububu – bubkubu.
 Seriously.
 Zanzibar was the first country in East Africa to introduce the steam locomotive.
-Firstly, Sultan Bargash bin Said had a seven mile railway constructed from his palace at Stone Town to Chukwani (close to Stone Town airport) in 1879.
+First, Sultan Bargash bin Said had a seven mile railway constructed from his palace in Stone Town to Chukwani (close to Stone Town airport) in 1879.
 The railway stayed in service until the Sultan died in 1888 when the track and locomotive were scrapped.

 In 1905 an American company built a seven mile line from Zanzibar Town to a village – yes, you guessed right, which was then given the name Bububu.
 It was notorious for its ability to set fire to property and the surrounding country side but it ran for twenty-five years until it was closed in 1930, when roads improved and motor vehicles on the island increased.

-About 15 km north of Stone Town are the spice plantations of Zanzibar.
-A visit is highly recommended!
-Although designed for tourists, you see spices grown on the islands of Zanzibar like cloves, cardamom, cinnamon, turmeric, black pepper, vanilla, nutmeg, lemon grass and all kinds of natural flavors and scents that everyone adores!
-You must try out the lipstick fruit, see below.
+A spice farm tour is highly recommended.
+You will walk through the spice farm with a guide who points out the plants, shrubs and trees of cloves, cardamom, cinnamon, turmeric, black pepper, vanilla, nutmeg, lemon grass and all kinds of natural flavors and scents that everyone adores!
+You must try out the lipstick fruit, see photo below.

 You might want to spend some time at Mnarani Marine Turtles Conservation Pond, Nungwi http://www.facebook.com/turtleconservation